-One (1) \$500 scholarship awarded annually to a Washtenaw County resident who attends the Ann Arbor campus and demonstrates financial need.
+One \$500 scholarship is awarded annually to a Washtenaw County resident who attends the Ann Arbor campus and demonstrates financial need.
 The new or continuing student must be degree seeking and enrolled full-time or part-time in a bachelor's or master's degree program.
-Student must have a minimum 3.0 GPA.
-Scholarship is renewable; however, the student must reapply each year and maintain a 3.0 GPA.
+The student must have a minimum 3.0 GPA.
+The scholarship is renewable; however, the student must reapply each year and maintain a 3.0 GPA.